Skip to content

 • Note that students who apply to the New Horizons Scholarship (below) do not need to also submit an application for the GCSU Study Abroad Scholarship as they will automatically be considered for this award.
 (The online application for this scholarship is found inside each student's GCSU study abroad program application.)

-• GCSU's innovative "New Horizons" scholarship is open to any Georgia College undergraduate student of under-represented Study Abroad populations (including students of color, students registered with the GCSU Student Disability Resource Center, First Gens - as well as students with unusual or exceptional needs/circumstances - and more), who has applied for a credit-bearing study abroad program, internship abroad, or service-learning abroad program.
-For more information about the New Horizons scholarship and how you may qualify, contact the IEC office.
+• GCSU's innovative "New Horizons" scholarship is open to any Georgia College undergraduate student of under-represented Study Abroad populations (including minorities, students of color, students registered with the GCSU Student Disability Resource Center, First Gens - as well as students with unusual or exceptional needs/circumstances - and more), who has applied for a credit-bearing study abroad program, internship abroad, or service-learning abroad program.

 • Students who apply for the New Horizons scholarship are automatically considered for the GCSU Study Abroad Scholarship, so only the one general application is necessary.
-(The online application for this scholarship is found inside each student's GCSU study abroad program application.)

 Other ScholarshipsKakum, Ghana Canopy Walk